Jeremy Pena Player Props: Astros vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 16th in MLB.
+- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 15th in the league.

-- The Dodgers' 4.54 team ERA ranks 23rd across all league pitching staffs.
+- The Dodgers' 4.51 team ERA ranks 23rd among all MLB pitching staffs.

-- Dodgers pitchers combine to surrender 91 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- The Dodgers rank 21st in baseball in home runs given up (93 total, 1.2 per game).

-- The Dodgers will look to Sheehan (0-0) in his second start this season.
+- Miller gets the start for the Dodgers, his sixth of the season.
+He is 3-1 with a 2.83 ERA and 28 strikeouts in 28 2/3 innings pitched.

-- The right-hander last appeared on Saturday against the San Francisco Giants, when he tossed six scoreless innings without surrendering a hit.
+- His last appearance came on Sunday against the San Francisco Giants, when the righty went 5 2/3 innings, surrendering seven earned runs while allowing seven hits.

+- The 24-year-old has a 2.83 ERA and 8.8 strikeouts per nine innings in five games this season, while allowing a batting average of .184 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.